13 Oct 2019

 So when there is unbalanced, so every message is about giving, instead of the Gospel, it's about money, giving of your money.
 Or when they include unbiblical motivations to the teaching of giving.
 For example, they say, “If you give to God $10 today, God will bless you 100-fold, you will get back $1,000.
 It's a very good way to invest!”
 Jialat [saps one’s energy in Hokkien dialect], then that, that, that is unbiblical.

 Now the Bible does say, “We will not lack.
 He is our provider when we give.”
 But it's not to provide for you to live a lavish lifestyle.”
 It's not for you to imagine God is a fool who does not know your heart that you are giving not because you love to give, not because you love God, but because you are lustful and greedy and love yourself.
-So when a church has unbalanced teaching on giving, that's where red flag should come up.
+So when a church has unbalanced teaching on giving, that's where red flags should come up.

 Warning Sign 2: Excessive Sale of Product

 A second red flag I think that we should be watching out for is when, like a brother here has said, “There's excessive sale of products.”
 Every day it's about, “Buy my book.
 I've just written a new book.
 Buy my book!”
 “Our worship leader has come up with a new song, buy his album.
 Support his CD, go iTunes.”
 Don't know what.
-“And buy and distribute these, buy, buy, buy, don't just buy one book, everybody buy 20 books, give to your friend.”
+“And buy and distribute these, buy, buy, buy, don't just buy one book, everybody buy 20 book, give to your friend.”

 Now when there is, now it's nothing wrong with sometimes selling Christian books, I'm not running down Christian bookshops.
 I'm not running down Christian authors.
 But when it is excessive, when it's always about your products, something is really wrong.

 I read of people selling books and CDs and not only that, selling anointing oil.
 Have you …?
 It's on websites in church, in Singapore, anointing oil.
 You say, “What anointing oil?
 For cooking?
 No. Anointing oil is used to bless you.
 You say, “How?”
 They give testimonies like this, that there is a student who always got D and E and F for his Chinese.
-He got a bottle of anointing oil, during exam time, dip, dip, dip on the edges of the exam paper and then he got A and B. Now I know exam time, some of you may want to buy anointing oil, but we don't sell, alright.
+He got a bottle of anointing oil, during exam time, dip, dip, dip on the edges of the exam paper and then he got A and B. Now I know exam time ah, some of you may want to buy anointing oil, but we don't sell, alright.

 You buy our church anointing oil, prayed over by the pastor, there's even video of the pastor praying over the oil.
 It's like the priest who prayed over the River Jordan water lah!
 Free water can sell $3,000 刀标油 [dāo biāo yóu, a brand of cooking oil] can pray and then it become… I don't know how much they sell, but they sell that.